GreenScreen410/discord.js-typescript-template/README.md

 **YOU NEED TO CHANGE token TO YOUR BOT'S TOKEN.**</br>
 4 Go to handler > index.js and change "825741743235268639" to your bot testing server ID.</br>
 You don't have to worry that the command will be registered on all servers to which the bot is connected in a few hours.</br>
-5 Type `npm run build.` in your console.
+5 Type `npm run build` in your console.

 You can check installed modules by `npm ls`.